szabgab/perlweekly/README.md

 Gabor:
 -----

 I follow a bunch of RSS/Atom feeds of blogs.
 Look at some other resource such as http://blogs.perl.org  http://www.reddit.com/r/perl and probably a few others.
 I am subscribed to "perl" on Google Alerts.
 Sometimes people send me e-mails.
+As a side note, I am also posting quite a few links to https://twitter.com/perlweekly during the week, so if you are looking for a source for ideas, you can use that too.

 When I want to start preparing the next edition (and this can happen the day after the previous edition, or if I am too busy, then the day before the next edition is due) I copy  src/next.json to the appropriate src/###.json and manually update it.